What are the common beliefs, if any, of Silver Sage?

 What are our common facilities?

 Our shared amenities include a 5000 square foot Common House with a gourmet kitchen, dining room, media room, exercise room, craft room, meditation room, laundry room, individual storage areas and two bathrooms.
 We have a shared workshop, garden shed, bike shed, and raised garden beds.
-An artist coop has been established in our Common House, where five local artist share studio space and participate in local NOBO (North Boulder Artist Group) activities.
+An artist coop has been established in our Common House, where four local artists share studio space and participate in local NOBO (North Boulder Artist Group) activities.

 How do we use our common house?

 We gather in our common house for many of our communal activities, including twice a week potlucks, sharing circles, social activities and team and community meetings.
 We host parties, outside speakers, and concerts there.
-We sponsor classes in several movement practices, including Tai Chi Chih and Gyrokinesis®.
+We offer classes in several movement practices, including Gyrokinesis®.
 The Common House also contains individual storage facilities and a shared laundry room.
 Since the common house is an important extension of each member’s home, members also reserve portions of the Common House for a variety of personal events, including private parties and meetings of outside groups to which they belong, such as book clubs and community groups.
 We also make our Common House available on a fee basis to outside groups and individual practitioners for activities ranging from weddings to local HOA meetings, to massage therapists and other body workers, to cooking and writing classes.
 Our photo gallery includes photos of the Common House, both inside and out.

 How do “common meals” work?

 When we first moved into Silver Sage, we wanted to start eating together right away but knew we couldn’t manage to prepare meals together (many of us had never cooked for such a large group and we all were overwhelmed with just getting settled).
 So we began twice a week potlucks, which required little organization.
 We soon decided we ate better and less expensively with less effort, so our tradition has continued.
 We think we have some of the best food in Boulder, with each of us contributing what we choose.
 We post what we’re bringing on our internal website and it all works out.
-We clean up after ourselves, with two members rotating each meal to be sure we’ve left the kitchen and dining room in order.

 How are we organized and governed?